microtrain/bootcamp/14-ApacheCordova/03-Ionic.md

 Our view now has access to the public users instance.
 We can display dispay a list of users in the view using [Angular's ngForOf directive](https://angular.io/api/common/NgForOf) to build an [Ionic list](https://ionicframework.com/docs/components/#lists).
 You can now remove the ```console.log()``` from UsesPage.

 [</> code](https://github.com/microtrain/ionic-cms/commit/67a8b26843b56478bf9976b96248d9c072bb1dcb) Implement the users view.

-## Implement UsersPage

-1. Import the UserProvider (aka Service in Angular)
-2. Import the User schema/model
-3. Declare users as an Array containing user objects
-4. Inject the UserProvider
-5. Create a wrapper for the users provider
-6. call the getUsers() wrapper

 ### Add a Loader